PyRepair/maniple/training-data/summarize-experiment/thefuck/3/prompt_response_response_4.md

     return u'Fish Shell {}'.format(version)
 ```

-This correction ensures that the correct command is executed to obtain the version of the Fish Shell, and the output is captured and processed accurately.
-This revised function can be used as a drop-in replacement for the buggy version of the function.
+With this updated code, the `info` function will correctly obtain the Fish Shell version using the 'fish --version' command, resolving the issue and allowing the test case to pass.